 (You can read part one here)

-To further clarify, in-country I went by the name Carlitos, and my squadron brother went by the name Ricardo.
+To further clarify, in-country, I went by the name Carlitos, and my squadron brother went by the name Ricardo.

-After weeks of inactivity due to the excruciatingly indecisive Colonel Velasquez, we began to live by the fragile premise that if you banged your head against a wall in the same spot enough times, a hole will form.
+After weeks of inactivity due to the excruciatingly indecisive Colonel Velasquez, we began to live by the fragile premise that if you banged your head against a wall in the same spot enough times, a hole would form.
 The rumor flavor of the day was that the Colonel was on the cartel’s payroll.
 I didn’t buy that because it was too easy to blame all woes on the cartel payroll.

 It puts me in mind of a three-day bout of non-stop rain showers during the monsoon season there.
-I stood outside of our shelter, just under the overhang of the roof smoking a Colombian Mierda cigarette.
+I stood outside of our shelter, just under the overhang of the roof, smoking a Colombian Mierda cigarette.
 Momentarily I was aware of the (large) presence of Ricardo standing next to me, also sucking one, frowning at the downpour.

 “This weather must be on the cartel’s payroll,” he remarked.

-“Good one Ricardo… and I’m pretty sure Candelaria our cook is also on the payroll; the food sux so bad.”
+“Good one, Ricardo… and I’m pretty sure Candelaria, our cook, is also on the payroll; the food sux so bad.”